-The bills proposed here-Int.
-1014 and Int.
-1024-address one symptom of this proliferation but they do not ultimately address the underlying disease.
-To get to the core of this era-defining issue, it is critical to understand how machine learning or artificial intelligence (AI) works.
+In 2024, the explosion of AI hardly needs any introduction.
+AI dominates the news and its dangers are being debated globally.
+To get to the core of this era-defining issue, it is critical to understand how machine learning or AI works.

 Fundamentally, to build an AI system, a developer needs a large amount of data.
 Features of surveillance data-like the faces in surveillance footage-form datasets used by big tech.
 Those large datasets "teach" AI systems.
-Without those datasets, biometric identification systems would be impossible.
+Without those datasets, automated decision systems could not function.
 AI, then, brings with it a voracious appetite for data.
+It's important to note here that many systems deployed by governments were initially built without surveillance or law enforcement in mind.
+This overaccumulation of data is concerning and potentially harmful to New Yorkers.
+The tools that our city government uses, rely on the accumulation of data to function, continuing to invade the lives and privacy of everyday city residents.

-Thus, the conversation our community truly needs to have is not one centered around banning individual technologies but instead around defining our rights to our data.
+Thus, the conversation New York truly needs to have is not one centered around banning individual technologies but instead around defining our rights, both to our data and to question and contest the decisions made by AI systems.
 And particularly, grappling with the inequities of the data surveillance economy we are already constructing around ourselves.